nicolasd1323/Petcraigslist/README.md

 <br>
 ## MVP

-_The **Paws For Life** MVP is have a full Stack application using a back-end in Ruby on Rails and a fully fisnish front end using react.
-Demostrating understanding in CSS suing grid and/or flexbox to have a stablish brand for this application.
+_The **Paws For Life** MVP is to have a full Stack application using a back-end in Ruby on Rails and a fully fisnish front end using react.
+Demostrating understanding in CSS using grid and/or flexbox to have a stablish brand for this application.
 _

 <br>